ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    ```sh
    ssh root@<Private-OR-Public-IP-Address>
    ```
+   Remember to connect to the VPN client with the right [site address](https://www.softlayer.com/VPN-Access)based on the **Location** of your virtual-server.
+   {: tip}
 2. Install MySQL:
    ```sh
    apt-get update
    apt-get install mysql-server
    ```
+   You may be prompted for a password.
+Read through the instructions on the console shown.
+   {: tip}
 3. Run the following script to help secure MySQL database:
    ```sh
    mysql_secure_installation
    ```
+   You may be prompted with couple of options.
+Choose wisely based on your requirements.
+   {: tip}

 ### Create a database for the application